Meet our Staff

 I graduated from Texas Woman’s University in 2012 with my Master’s Degree in Adapted

-Physical Education and I am currently working towards my Ph.D. in Adapted Physical Education as well.
+Physical Education and in 2017 with my PhD in Adapted Physical Education.
 I love spending my days working with these kids and helping them grow.
-I feel truly blessed to be apart of the KinderFrog and Starpoint family.
+I feel truly blessed to be a part of the KinderFrogs and Starpoint family.

 Fun with scarves, rhythm sticks, egg shakers, instruments, and mirrors!

 Speech/Oral Motor Therapist – Lynita Yarbrough (Miller Speech & Hearing)

 Curt & Saori Matthews (Horizon Rehab)